skafdasschaf/lilypond-tools/README.md

 - *clef* – default clef
 - *autobeam* – should notes be beamed automatically? (false for vocal parts)
 - *default_key* – overrides key for transposing instruments; 'none' indicates no override
-- *incipit_clef* – clef in the incipit; 'none' indicates no incipit
-- *incipit_space* – horizontal space between incipit and staff
 - *second_template* – second variable template to add (for vocal parts and figured bass)